CharlesReinhardt/CharlesReinhardt/README.md

 ### Hi there 👋

 Hello!
-I am an undergraduate student at St. Lawrence University in Canton, NY
+I am a St. Lawrence University alumni living in Washington (the state)

-I love outdoor sports (nordic skiing, running, mountain biking) and am currently studying computer science and statistics.
+I love outdoor sports (skiing, running, biking).
+I also pay my bills by writing code.

 <!--
 **CharlesReinhardt/CharlesReinhardt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.